1 Your Account

 Stroll round the town centre to see other beautiful buildings such as The Piece Hall, Victoria Theatre, Halifax Borough Market, Square Chapel, the gothic remains of Square Church and the magnificent former merchant's mansion Somerset House.

-Shop Totally Locally at the independent shops in the iconic Piece Hall with its extensive courtyard and elegant, colonnaded galleries.
-Just a short walk away you can explore the airy modern architecture of Westgate Arcade and the Woolshops Shopping Centre; home to many high street names.
+Shop Totally Locally at the many independent shops in the wonderful Victorian townscape of Halifax town centre.
+Explore the airy modern architecture of Westgate Arcade and the Woolshops Shopping Centre; home to many high street names.
 Watch out for the surviving red and white timber framed building at Number 1 for a glimpse of Halifax's past.

 Be sure to visit Harveys, a long established, family-run department store which offers four floors of quality shopping and a country kitchen restaurant encapsulated by splendid architecture.

-Winner of Best Market in the UK in 2008, Halifax Borough market is a huge, bustling and friendly market in an exquisite Victorian Grade II listed building.
-Alongside traditional family butchers, fishmongers and fruit & vegetable stalls you'll find prize-winning pies, a bounty of exotic produce from the continent, vibrant flower shops, sweet stalls, haberdashers and much more.
+Award-winning Halifax Borough market is a huge, bustling and friendly market in an exquisite Victorian Grade II listed building.
+Alongside traditional family butchers, fishmongers and fruit & vegetable stalls you'll find some great places to eat and drink (including Thai, Russian, Italian and Jamaican food!) prize-winning pies, a bounty of exotic produce from the continent, vibrant flower shops, sweet stalls, haberdashers and much more

 The National Children's Museum is the where both adults and children play to learn